 To disable hardware acceleration in Vivaldi, follow the steps below:

-Open Vivaldi and type the following in address bar::
+- Open Vivaldi and type the following in the address bar::

 - Restart Vivaldi for the changes to take effect.

 Hopefully this will help you disable or enable hardware acceleration for your browsers.
 We have covered the major browsers.
 Almost all other browsers will have their settings similar to one of these.
 So it will be easier for you to change the settings comfortably.
 If you have any issues with hardware acceleration settings, please do let us know through the comments below.